 - Downplayed and subverted with The Cleveland Show: MacFarlane only played two characters on the show (Tim the Bear and Dr. Fist), who were later replaced with other actors (Jess Harnell played Tim the Bear during the show's final episodes and Dr. Fist was voiced by Tom Kenny in one episode and Bryan Cranston in the show's last episodes).

 - Parodied and deconstructed on his Saturday Night Live monologue where he states that the many vocal impressions he does are in his head all the time and a possible sign of mental illness.

-What Could Have Been: Originally, MacFarlane was hired to do cartoon shorts for the FOX sketch show, MADtv, but backed out in favor of doing his own series.
-Had he chosen to do work for MADtv, he would have been just like Matt Groening and created Family Guy as filler for a sketch show, just like Groening did with The Simpsons for The Tracy Ullman Show.
+- What Could Have Been: Originally, MacFarlane was hired to do cartoon shorts for the FOX sketch show, MADtv, and later to "Weird Al" Yankovic's short-lived Saturday morning show, but backed out in favor of doing his own series.
+Had either of these situations worked out, he would have to those shows what The Simpsons was to The Tracy Ullman Show.

-Also, originally: The Simpsons was going to be canceled after 23 years and Seth's revival of The Flintstones was going to take its place.
-This fell through when MacFarlane decided to put his Flintstones revival on hiatus and The Simpsons was renewed for two more seasons in exchange for extensive budget cuts for cast and crew members in order to keep the show afloat.
+- Also, originally: The Simpsons was going to be canceled after 23 years and Seth's revival of The Flintstones was going to take its place.
+This fell through when MacFarlane decided to put his Flintstones revival on hold (mostly because of royalty issues, but it does seem suspect that The Flintstones reboot was canned around the same time The Simpsons' renewal issues were settled) and The Simpsons was renewed for two more seasons in exchange for extensive budget cuts for cast and crew members in order to keep the show afloat.